The new United Club℠ Infinite Card launched boasting a generous rewards rate and numerous perks for frequent flyers – but a steep annual fee.

-On March 16, 2020, Chase announced the launch of a new card for United flyers, called the New!
-United Club℠ Infinite Card.
-Along with the launch, Chase is retiring the United Club card, known for its premium travel benefits.
+On March 16, 2020, Chase announced the launch of a new card for United flyers, called the United Club℠ Infinite Card.
+Along with the launch, Chase retired the United Club card, known for its premium travel benefits.
 Fortunately for those who prefer the airline, the new card will be a good alternative offering an even higher rewards rate – for a higher annual fee.

 Why should you get this card?